 The situation analysis found that standards existed for fortified maize flour but not for products made from PVA maize, OFSP or high iron and zinc beans.
 Both TBS and TFDA are responsible for product certification and market monitoring and have clear mandates and are well equipped in terms of infrastructure.
 However, they lack protocols for laboratory analysis of micronutrients.
 Their staff also need training in laboratory testing.
 Declared standards of quality issued by TBS and TFDA would increase confidence among processors, traders and consumers on the quality and safety of biofortified products.
 Other challenges include the lack of a high performance liquid chromatography (HPLC) machine at TOSCI and TFNC, low capacity for speeding up the release of biofortified crop varieties, and duplication of food safety inspection protocols by TBS and TFDA.
-It is recommended that BNFB, through its affiliate laboratories such as those of HarvestPlus, should support local institutions such as TFDA, SUA and TBS to develop standards and controls for biofortified crops, set standard levels for various micronutrients such as beta-carotene, iron and zinc, and develop protocols for laboratory analysis of micronutrients.
+It is recommended that BNFB, through its affiliate laboratories such as those of HarvestPlus, should support local institutions such as TFDA, SUA and TBS to develop standards and controls for biofortified crops, set standard levels for various micronutrients.
 Fundraising for the acquisition of HPLC machines for TOSCI and TFNC is also recommended.
 Moreover, BNFB should provide assistance in the training of technical staff in these areas as well as in the provision of laboratory equipment for analysis of micronutrients locally.